-We have established a 401(k) tax-deferred savings plan, which permits all participants, including our NEOs, to make contributions by salary deduction pursuant to Section 401(k) of the Code.
+We have established a 401(k) tax-deferred savings plan, which permits all participants, including our NEOs, to make contributions by salary deduction pursuant to Section 401(k) of the Internal Revenue Code (the "Code").
 We are responsible for administrative costs of the 401(k) plan.
 We may, at our discretion, make matching contributions to the 401(k) plan.
 We do not generally provide our NEOs with any other perquisites or personal benefits.